mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “If I lived right next to Cupbop, I’d come here a lot.”
 He ordered food for both of us, after which we went to Swig.
 He paid for both of us as well.

 After that, we went to his apartment.
 He talked about a few shows we could watch.
-Again, I didn’t know what I liked when it came to movies and shows, but we ended up watching Community.
+Again, I didn’t know what I liked when it came to movies and shows, but we ended up watching _Community_.
 I actually didn’t mind it, so we ended up watching three or so episodes of the first season and then talked for a while.

 “I’ve been dating guys for about two months,” I said in the middle of the conversation.
 “It’s been a roller coaster, but I’d say I’ve had good experiences overall.”
 I told him my story.
 “Have you ever been in a relationship with someone?”